FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

 })
 ```

 Even though the <i>\_id</i> property of Mongoose objects looks like a string, it is in fact an object.
 The _toJSON_ method we defined transforms it into a string just to be safe.
-If we didn't make this change, it would cause more harm for us in the future once we start writing tests.
+If we didn't make this change, it would cause more harm to us in the future once we start writing tests.

 Let's respond to the HTTP request with a list of objects formatted with the _toJSON_ method: